 Nicholas Ball portrays the part of Jack’s father, a key figure in our hero’s makeup.
 Manfred’s father was most certainly a gambler, a hedonist who spent his time womanising; gambling; drinking and treading roughshod over his young son’s dreams.
 This is the reason behind the cold and calculating facade Manfred has in place, a leftover survival tactic formed during a very unstable childhood.

-Jack’s father, situated in South Africa, organises a job at a London casino for him, dealing cards at one of its roulette tables.
+Jack’s father, situated in South Africa to play phone casino South Africa games, organises a job at a London casino for him, dealing cards at one of its roulette tables.
 Although Jack is not a gambling man, he is a very good dealer, and is adept at manipulating the cards.
 The film shoots the casino scenes very interestingly, making a point of observing the dealers, and exploring how they are forced into one another’s company as a result of the strange hours and bizarre tasks their jobs demand.
 Punters are treated totally dispassionately: after all, whether a player wins or loses, a dealer’s shift remains as long, and as evenly paid.